From the Editor and Chair:

 We also help to pay for a sitter service by paying 50% of the cost of up to two three-hour sessions per month, providing the actual cost does not exceed £17.50 per hour.
 If you let us have your receipts we shall reimburse you.
 We recommend AgeUK as a reputable sitter agency.

 The Branch currently pays taxi fares (one way) to the exercise class for those members who are disabled and have no other suitable means of transport.
-We intend to extend this to also cover Thursday evening meetings and the Christmas lunch.
 However, receipts must be provided.